Von Kármán (lunar crater)

 Von Kármán is a large lunar impact crater that is located in the southern hemisphere on the far side of the Moon.
 The crater is about 186 km in diameter and lies within an immense impact crater known as the South Pole–Aitken basin of roughly 2500 km in diameter and 13 km deep.
 Von Kármán is the site of the first soft-landing on the lunar far side by the Chinese Chang'e 4 spacecraft on 3 January 2019.

+Name

+The crater is named after Hungarian-American aeronautical engineer Theodore von Kármán.

 Overview

 The northern third of this formation is overlain by the rim and outer rampart of the walled plain Leibnitz, forming a deep indentation in the formation.
 The remainder of the outer wall is roughly circular in shape, although it is irregular and heavily worn by subsequent impacts.

 The interior of Von Kármán has been subjected to flooding by lava flows after the original crater formed, leaving the southern portion of the floor nearly flat.
 This surface has a lower albedo than the surrounding terrain, and is nearly as dark as the interior of Leibnitz.
 There is a central peak at the location where the midpoint of the original Von Kármán was formed, which joins with the rougher surface in the northern part of the crater.

 In addition to Leibnitz to the north, the crater Oresme is located to the west-northwest, and Finsen lies to the northeast on the edge of Leibnitz's rim.
 Nearly attached to the southeast rim is the unusual figure-eight-shaped formation Von Kármán L. Directly to the east of this is the crater Alder.

 Prior to formal naming in 1970 by the IAU, the crater was known as Crater 434.